Product-family engineering: Implement domain

 During this step a detailed design of the reusable components and the implementation of these components are created.

 Test domain

 Validates and verifies the reusability of components.
 Components are tested against their specifications.
 After successful testing of all components in different use cases and scenarios, the domain engineering phase has been completed.

 Phase 3: product engineering

 In the final phase a product X is being engineered.
 This product X uses the commonalities and variability from the domain engineering phase, so product X is being derived from the platform established in the domain engineering phase.
 It basically takes all common requirements and similarities from the preceding phase plus its own variable requirements.
 Using the base from the domain engineering phase and the individual requirements of the product engineering phase a complete and new product can be built.
-After that the product has been fully tested and approved, the product X can be delivered.
+After the product has been fully tested and approved, the product X can be delivered.